mrcha033/odysai/N8N_INTEGRATION.md

 # n8n Integration Guide

+> Deprecated: the product no longer uses n8n.
+AI calls are made directly from the backend via Gemini (`aiService`).
+See `AI_INTEGRATION.md` for the current flow.
+This document remains for historical reference only.

 ## Overview

 Ody'sai uses **n8n workflows** to power all AI-driven features.
 The backend communicates with n8n via HTTP webhooks, sending structured JSON requests and receiving AI-generated responses.